 - The second is they give you the first 14 days for free if you sign up via this link.

-Ok, let’s really get into the detail for this Guitar Tricks review.
+Ok, let’s really get into the detail about this platform.

 Guitar Tricks has these main features: